Let’s Get Started

 Measure success after the fact

 Once you’ve implemented the assets included in your CapEx budget, it’s critical to measure and evaluate their actual performance.
-Metrics such as actual ROI, payback periods, and NPV should be compared to your initial projections.
+You must compare metrics such as actual ROI, payback periods, and NPV to your initial projections.
 If there are discrepancies, analyze the reasons behind them and adjust your future budgets accordingly.

 Let’s Wrap Up